ChristoffelDoorman/Visualisation-project/STYLE.md

 ```

 #### Indentation, statement closure and quotationmarks
 Always use four spaces as indentation and end simple statements with a semicolon.
-Use single quotationmarks.
+Use single quotationmarks, except around strings inside strings.

 ```
-var numbers = ['Vife', 'Three', 'One'];
+var numbers = ['Vife is called a "5"', 'Three', 'One'];

 var adress = {
-    street: 'Churchill lane',
+    city: 'London',
-    city: 'London'
+    postal: '17887'
 };
 ```